1992 World Ringette Championships

 The 1992 World Ringette Championships (1992 WRC) was an international ringette tournament, the 2nd (II) World Ringette Championships, and was organized by the World Ringette Council, the precursor to the International Ringette Federation (IRF).
 The tournament was contested in Helsinki, Finland, from March 4 to 8, 1992.

-Teams from six different countries competed: Canada, Finland, the United States, Sweden, Russia, and France.
+Teams from six countries competed: Canada, Finland, the United States, Sweden, Russia, and France.

 Overview

 There were two Canadian ringette teams, Team Canada East and Team Canada West (Team Alberta "AAA").
 Also present was Team Finland, Team USA, Team France, Team Sweden, and Team Russia.

 Team Canada West won gold.
 Twelve members of Team Alberta were members of the Calgary Deb AA team.

 Venue

 The tournament was contested in Helsinki, Finland.